-The easy way for hanging wreaths on inside windows for the holidays or for any holiday or season.
+A genius way to hang wreaths on inside windows with a curtain rod for the holidays or for any holiday or season.

 Every year during the holidays I get so many questions and emails about my method for hanging the Christmas wreaths in our sunroom windows.